Hugius/FabiEngine3D/doc/markdown/SPOTLIGHT.md

 - The spotlight is a 3D light in 3D space.
 - Emitted light is cast in a direction from a position.
 - Only a maximum of 64 spotlights can exist.
+- The ID of a spotlight cannot be empty or contain spaces/capitals/specials.

 ## 2. Properties